farisassallami/Metabolic-Syndrome-Machine-Learning-Prediction/README.md

 ## Source of data
 - The dataset for analysis came from the NHANES initiative

+#  Business Problem

+How can we leverage Data Visualizations and Machine Learning techniques to develop a diagnostic model that assists medical professionals in identifying patients with metabolic syndrome, leading to earlier intervention and improved patient outcomes?

 ## Brief description of data
 - The following description of the data is divided into features of body vitals measurements abnormal waist circumference, triglycerides above 150, HDL cholesterol below 50 in women or 40 in men, history of hypertension and mildly elevated fasting blood sugar (100-125).
 Numerous other variables were added, such as uric acid, race, income, etc. that might contribute to the model but we will not sure, until we test the model.